-During oxidative phase, from glucose-6-phosphate obtained by phosphorylation of the free glucose, NADPH finally obtained is formed pentose, ribulose 5-phosphate, why this metabolic process is called “the Pentose Monophosphate Pathway”.
+During the oxidative phase, from glucose-6-phosphate obtained by phosphorylation of the free glucose, NADPH finally obtained is formed pentose, ribulose 5-phosphate, why this metabolic process is called “the Pentose Monophosphate Pathway”.

 - The first reaction is the oxidation of glucose 6-phosphate, carried out by the enzyme glucose-6-phosphate dehydrogenase.
 In this first step, the C1 group is dehydrogenated to give a group carboxyl, which, next to C5 forms a lactone, i.e. an ester intramolecular.

 - It is here that two free hydrogen ions (proton) and two electrons are transferred to NADP+ which acts as electron acceptor being reduced to form the first molecule of NADPH; the remaining proton is released in the middle.

 - Then, it produces Lactone by hydrolysis and by the action of the lactonase, whereby the free acid is obtained 6-phosphogluconate.

 - Then, the latter becomes ribulose-5-phosphate by the action of 6-phosphogluconate dehydrogenase.